YANGCHIHUNG/auto-subtitle/README.md

 - **Working Directory:**
   Ensure you run the commands from the project root (or adjust your paths accordingly) so that relative paths are resolved correctly.

+- **Traditional Chinese Support:**
+  This tool is designed with Traditional Chinese (繁體中文) in mind, ensuring that subtitles are generated and embedded with proper handling of Traditional Chinese characters.